Progress

 We want the trees to appear after the snowman finishes entering:

-1. Go to around frame 40 and add a keyframe on the mask's Position Y - with the mask below the trees (hidden)
+1. Go to the last frame and add a keyframe on the mask's Position Y - with the mask covering the trees (visible)

-2. Move 20 frames forward and add another keyframe where the mask moves up to reveal the trees
+2. Move 20 frames backward and add another keyframe where the mask moves down to hide the trees

 3. Add Ease In to the motion